Early Childhood Program

 The kind of playful work in which children engage in the our school is very different from the media-saturated expectations generated by most modern toys and electronic games.
 We provide young children many opportunities for undirected play while guiding them in creating a healthy social group with their peers.

 Our classrooms are designed to support a foundation of Waldorf-inspired teaching: the world is good and beautiful.
-Classrooms are pleasant and calm areas for working and playing, our toys and art supplies are created from natural materials, and our outdoor areas include playgrounds, grassy fields, and natural woods for magical adventures.
+Classrooms are pleasant with calm areas for working and playing, our toys and art supplies are created from natural materials, and our outdoor areas include playgrounds, grassy fields, and natural woods for magical adventures.

 Young children begin school enthusiastic and excited to learn.
 Our activities prepare them for the challenges of elementary school subjects while nurturing and maintaining their enthusiasm: